 Begova Corba(čorba) or Bey’s soup is a traditional Bosnian chicken soup.
 You can find variations across Balkans but what makes it different is the thickener and the use of okra.
 The second one is the thickenerThe soup was a favorite dish of the beys of the Ottoman Empire.
 Okra is known for its aphrodisiac properties.

 - 2 chicken leg quarters

 - 2 celery sticks (or 1 celery root)

 - 1 tsp sour cream

-- Place the flour and some water in a smaller cup, then mix well so there are no bubbles.
-Add the mix to the soup so that it thickens it.
-Let it simmer on high for 5-10 minutes.
+- To thickens the soup add flour and some water in a small bowl and whisk well to make amizture with no bubbles.
+Then add the mixture to the soup to simmer and turn the heat on high for 5-10 minutes.

-- Dice the remaining, fresh parsley and also add to soup.
+- Chop the fresh parsley and add to the soup.

-- Mix egg yolk and sour cream in a cup, and then pour into the soup, and simmer another 5 min.
+- Just before serving, mix the sour cream and egg yolks well in a bowl and stir into the broth and simmer another 5 min.

 Inspiration and adaptation: coolinarika.com, tasteatlas.com

 Explore other recipes from the traditional Bosnia and Herzegovina cuisine.